 In AIDS and other conditions that weaken the immune system, Kefir may be a concern.

 Milk Kefir contains active bacteria and yeast, and there is some concern that people with a weakened immune system might be more prone to infections from these bacteria and yeast.

 In people undergoing chemotherapy for colon cancer, kefir might increase side effects such as stomach and intestinal problems, mouth sores, drowsiness, sweats, and hair loss.

 Patients should take special precautions when taking medications that suppress the immune system (Immunosuppressants).

-The first reason is that kefir acts as an immunomodulator that can interfere and inhibit the treatment with immunosuppressants.
+The first reason is that Kefir acts as an immunomodulator that can interfere with and inhibit the effects of immunosuppressants.

-Secondly, as kefir contains live bacteria and yeast, it is suitable for healthy people with a stable immune system.
-Medications suppressing the immune system can increase the chances of getting sick from the bacteria and yeast of kefir.
+Secondly, as Kefir contains live bacteria and yeast, it is suitable for healthy people with a stable immune system.
+Medications suppressing the immune system can increase your chances of getting infections caused by an overgrowth of the bacteria and yeast of Kefir.